GeloUno/ToDoListJS/README.md

-# ToDoListJS simply to do list inJavaScript connecting to the FireBase at real time.
+# ToDoListJS simply to do list in JavaScript connecting to the FireBase at real time.